 In any kind of relationship, communication, trust, and commitment matters.
 Understanding what the customers want and the success they’re looking to achieve is the very first thing an organization needs to know and take into account.

-Organizations must realize that the only way to deliver and provide value is to understand customer's priorities, timelines, success metrics, and specific desired outcomes.
+Organizations must realize that the only way to deliver and provide value is to understand customer’s priorities, timelines, success metrics, and specific desired outcomes.
 Remember, everyone is using a different method or system to measure customer goals.
-If an organization can build proactive strategies that are measurable, well-understood and meaningfully aligned with customer’s goals, they will be able to quickly provide value, drive significant expansion, and reduce churn.
+If an organization can build proactive strategies that are measurable, well-understood, and meaningfully aligned with the customer’s goals, they will quickly provide value, drive significant expansion, and reduce churn.